walker-tx/svelte5-tanstack-table-reference/src/lib/table/README.md

 </table>
 ```

+> 🔗 Link: The code abode came from the [basic example](/src/routes/basic).

 ### State

-In this adapter, state is used very similarly to the SolidJS adapter since both Svelte 5 and SolidJS use signals.
+In this adapter, state is used very similarly to the SolidJS adapter since both
+Svelte 5 and SolidJS use signals.

-For each state that you'd like reactivity for, you'll need to create a rune, and an updater function.
+For each state that you'd like reactivity for, you'll need to create a rune, and
+an updater function.

 ```svelte
 <script lang="ts">